Penny Pritzker: Civic and philanthropic activities

-Pritzker is involved in public education.
-She was a member of the Chicago Board of Education and is past chair of the Chicago Public Education Fund.
-Pritzker was elected to a six-year term on the Harvard Board of Overseers in 2002.
-In 2018, she was elected to the President and Fellows of Harvard College, which oversees Harvard University.
-Pritzker was advisory board chair of Skills for America's Future (SAF), a policy initiative of the Aspen Institute.
-Pritzker is a former chair of the Museum of Contemporary Art, Chicago.
+Pritzker was a member of the Chicago Board of Education and chaired the Chicago Public Education Fund.
+She was advisory board chair of Skills for America's Future (SAF), a policy initiative of the Aspen Institute.
+She also chaired the Museum of Contemporary Art, Chicago.
+In 2002, Pritzker was elected to a six-year term on the 30-person Harvard Board of Overseers.
+In 2018, she was elected to the Harvard Corporation, the 12-person group that governs Harvard University.
+Pritzker donated $100 million to Harvard in 2021 for the construction of a new economics department building.
+She became the first woman to serve in the Corporation's top role, senior fellow, in 2022.
+After Harvard president Claudine Gay's resignation, Pritzker faced criticism and calls to resign as senior fellow from some prominent Harvard alumni and donors for the Corporation's handling of the events.

-Pritzker and her husband, Bryan Traubert, have their own foundation called the Pritzker Traubert Family Foundation.
-The foundation focuses on physical activity for young people and increasing economic opportunity in Chicago.
-Among their initiatives were a $5 million donation to converting grass soccer fields to easier-to-maintain turf and a $1 million donation to repair tennis courts around Chicago.
+Pritzker and her husband, Bryan Traubert, have their own foundation, the Pritzker Traubert Family Foundation.
+It focuses on physical activity for young people and increasing economic opportunity in Chicago.
+Among its initiatives were a $5 million donation to converting grass soccer fields to easier-to-maintain turf and a $1 million donation to repair tennis courts around Chicago.
 The Pritzkers also established ChicagoRun, a program that prepares Chicago-area children to run their first 5k race.

-In 2012 Chicago magazine named her one of the 100 most powerful Chicagoans.
-On March 26, 2014, Elle honored Pritzker, with others, at the Italian Embassy in the United States during its annual "Women in Washington Power List".

-In February 2018, Pritzker was elected to succeed Harvey V. Fineberg as chairperson of the Carnegie Endowment for International Peace, taking effect May 2018.
+In 2012, Chicago magazine named Pritzker one of the 100 most powerful Chicagoans.
+On March 26, 2014, Elle honored Pritzker and others at the U.S. Italian Embassy during its annual "Women in Washington Power List".
+In 2018, Pritzker was elected to succeed Harvey V. Fineberg as chairperson of the Carnegie Endowment for International Peace.

-In March 2020, Pritzker set up the Illinois COVID-19 Response Fund, to assist non-profit organizations during the COVID-19 pandemic, after receiving a call from her brother, Illinois Governor J. B. Pritzker.
-The siblings announced the creation of the fund with $23 million in start up money on March 24, 2020, six days after Governor Pritzker's request.
-Pritzker and her husband contributed $1.5 million of the initial sum.
+In March 2020, Pritzker set up the Illinois COVID-19 Response Fund to assist nonprofit organizations during the COVID-19 pandemic after receiving a call from her brother Governor JB Pritzker.
+The siblings announced the creation of the fund with $23 million in startup money on March 24, 2020, six days after the governor's request.
+Pritzker and her husband contributed $1.5 million of that sum.

 Personal life

-In the 1980s, Pritzker completed her first Ironman Triathlon in Hawaii.
-Pritzker trained for six months and ultimately finished the race in 12hours.
-In addition to competing in triathlons, Pritzker has also run marathons.
 Pritzker is married to ophthalmologist Bryan Traubert, with whom she has two children.
-Although her relationship with her brothers became strained following the family business restructuring, they eventually reconciled, and Penny expressed support for the idea of younger brother J.B. running for office in 2017.
+Although her relationship with her brothers became strained after the family business restructuring, they reconciled, and Penny expressed support for the idea of JB running for office in 2017.

+In the 1980s, after training for six months, Pritzker completed her first Ironman Triathlon in Hawaii in 12 hours.
+She has since completed multiple triathlons and marathons.